 I try to keep iconic homes – like the Goth Mansion and Pleasant Home – in the family as long as possible.
 But of course, this doesn’t always work out.
 I will also bend these rules from time to time if I feel it’s necessary for the story.

 I ignore lifetime wants randomly assigned when my Sims are teens.
 Instead, I wait until they finish college and become adults.
-Then, I assign the lifetime want that most closely fits what they truly want to do with their lives.
+Then, I change the lifetime want to one that more closely fits what they truly want to do with their lives.

 If they roll a want for a specific career and take a job in that career, I will often give them the lifetime want for that career.
 Some Sims may have a non-career-related lifetime want if it fits their personality.
 For example, Popularity Sims may have the want for 20 BFFs or Fortune Sims may have the want to earn $100,000 or own 5 Top-Level Businesses.